Introduction to 'Creating your online brand'

 Chapter 5

-4 mins
+4 minutes

 The elements of an online brand

+Let's look at how to start putting your brand together.
 We’ll begin by looking at the specific parts that make up your online brand.

-What makes up an online brand?
+So, what makes up an online brand?

-• Logos should be a unique reflection of your business.
+Logos should be a unique reflection of your business.
 To create a strong logo, think about what you want it to represent.
 It may help to think about whose logo stands out to you and why.

 When you're looking at logos, check out both the website and mobile app versions.
 See how sometimes these are different, as people view the app on a smaller screen.
-This is good to bear in mind as you'll want people to recognise your logo instantly, whichever channel or device they use.
+This is good to bear in mind as you'll want people to spot your logo instantly, whichever channel or device they use.

-• Which colours or colour schemes jump out to you?
+Which colours or colour schemes jump out to you?
 You might already have a feel for the colours you want to use.
 Maybe you're not sure about the colours but you know what kind of tone you want to strike.
 Web or graphic designers can help you pick colours to match the tone of your site.
 So if you're using a designer, speak with them and get their advice.

 Colours mean different things to different people.
 Be aware of cultural differences in terms of the meaning and effect of certain colours, especially if your brand is international.
 Look at large brands to see the colours they use, and the effect they have on you as a consumer.

-• Typefaces and fonts can say a lot about your business.
+Typefaces and fonts can say a lot about your business.
 If you're a law firm, you'll need text that looks professional.
 A toy store might want to reflect the fun of their products.
 Maybe you're a business aimed at helping people to relax through meditation - you'd want your typeface to suggest calm.

-• Showing your brand through images can be really effective.
+Showing your brand through images can be really effective.
 But you need to be careful how you use these - and what you use.

 Photography and graphics should always be relevant to your brand, to your customers, and to your products or services.
-Adding a nice photograph just because you like it could simply confuse your audience.
+Adding a nice photograph just because you like it could just confuse your audience.
 Check what your images look like on large PC screens and again on mobile devices.
 Blurred, squashed or stretched visuals can really put off customers - and give the impression that your organisation doesn't care about quality.

 Take care to have a consistent look and feel that your customers recognise straight away.
 Also, check the rules around image usage.
 You can't just copy and paste images from Google.
 Consider using stock images from sources such as Shutterstock, Adobe or Getty Images.
 If you're working with a design agency, they can do this for you.

-• When we think of branding, we often think of just colour schemes and logos.
+When we think of branding, we often think of just colour schemes and logos.
 But our tone of voice - the words we use and the way we use them - is just as important.

 Once you've got a feel for your tone of voice, make sure it's a consistent one.
 It's a good idea to check if your website, social channels and any offline content all match.
 Everything should feel joined up, no matter how your customers are interacting with you.